lnreeder/coursera_gacd_project/README.md

 4. The script saves two datasets in the working directory "tmp".
 The first dataset is the merged dataset with only mean and std measurements, as well as activities as defined by steps 1-4 of the project.
-The second dataset is the tidy dataset defined by step 5 of the project.
+The second dataset is the tidy dataset called  defined by step 5 of the project.
+This dataset is called `tidyset.csv', and can be loaded in a spreadsheet or in R with `read.csv("tidyset.csv")`.